qnp/webpack-babel-pug-stylus/README.md

-Create static pages using ES6+ (babel), pug and stylus with this webpack boilerplate.
+Create static pages using ES6+ (babel), pug and stylus with this *webpack 4* boilerplate.
 It uses some cool features picked from [Vue.js webpack boilerplate](https://github.com/vuejs-templates/webpack).
 Supports HMR.

 # Usage